 Since the market for talent is hyper-competitive, job seekers have abundant flexibility in the opportunities they pursue.
 Organizations that have a simple and attractive application, assessment, and interview process have a better chance of captivating the interest of exceptional talent.

 Prospects are demanding a consumer-grade candidate experience.
 They expect an attentive and seamless hiring process from employers.
-Here are tips to ensure that your company maximizes the likelihood of a great candidate experience:

 Maintain prompt communication through the hiring process